Overview of Employment and Anti-Discrimination Laws

 Americans with Disabilities Act (ADA)

-The Americans with Disabilities Act protects those individuals who have a long-term physical or mental impairment that substantially limits a life activity.
-A "disability" under the ADA can include confinement to a wheelchair, vision and hearing problems, reliance on a cane or "walker," certain mental illnesses, and disorders of the muscular system.
+The Americans with Disabilities Act protects those individuals who have a long-term physical or mental impairment that substantially limits life activity.
+Qualifying disabilities are decided on a case by case basis.
+A "disability" under the ADA may include confinement to a wheelchair, vision or hearing problems, reliance on a cane, mental illness, and neuromuscular disorders.

-Under the ADA, an employer must provide reasonable accommodations for disabled individuals protected under the act, and may not:
+Under the ADA, an employer must provide reasonable accommodations for disabled individuals protected under the act, and must not:

-- Discriminate against any employee with regard to terms of employment because a family member or friend is protected under the ADA; or
+- Discriminate against any employee with regard to terms of employment because a family member or friend is protected under the ADA

 Note: The ADA applies only to employers with 15 or more employees.